You are currently viewing Omba Ney, the Taktsang of East where Letter OM is seen

 Best Time to Visit Omba Ney

 You can visit the Ney all year because the area is one of the driest in the region, with rain falling mostly at night.
 Be sure to hike in proper hiking boots as the terrain is rough.
 Carry rain gear as this part of the country experiences heavy summer and early autumn rainfall.
 If you’re looking for the best time to travel, the best time to visit is from March to April.
+You can visit many major pilgrimage sites of Trashiyangtse with the Bhutan Pilgrimage Package.

 You can contact the site manager, Sonam Peldon at 17365573 or the caretaker Neten at 17612433.